 which I took 5 years ago while pregnant with Carson.
 There was only pregnancy affirmations and 1 hypnosis cd to listen to.
 The classes had good relaxation info, but not great birthing info.
 There was not really good instruction on how to get re-into hypnosis if I got unfocused.
 Which did happen after 14 hours painfree labor I lost focus when I was “stuck” at a 7 for 3 hours.
 Once I made the mental shift that I would get an epidural if I was still at a 7, then I felt painful contractions… before that I just felt pressure.

 So here I am at 31 weeks, looking forward to the day I have this baby.
 Not because I am uncomfortable (while I am at times) but because I am excited to give birth again.
 I truly loved giving birth to Carson and I think HypnoBirthing helped with that.
+So, if you are looking into your birth choices, I do recommend hypnobirthing and what it does for your birthing experience.
+It’s worth a shot.
 His birth was an incredible empowering experience.
 This time I imagine it will be even better because I am better prepared and it will be my second VBAC, so hopefully a little faster. 🙂 Indeed it was a better birth, faster, no medications, no pain… it was AWESOME!

 So I would say I am SOOOO glad that I did Hypnobabies this time.
 I am glad I did HypnoBirthing with Carson, because that was the only option I had at the time and it was helpful.
 I was better prepared in so many ways for this birth because of Hypnobabies.